 Another hobby of mine is video editing and production.
 You can view a video I put together of all my fun experiences from 2017 on YouTube.

 I also enjoy making visual art and I have worked in many mediums, including ceramics, sculpture, drawing, and painting.
-The background image and the image below are watercolor pieces I made for a 2018 calendar.
+The image below is a watercolor piece I made for a calendar.